LAWS 7055 Foundations of Indian Law

 Coordinator John Juriansz Opens in new window

 Description Foundations of Indian Law is taught intensively at a selected Indian university.
-The unit introduces students to the basic structure of the Indian legal system, its laws and the legal culture.
-Through seminars and field trips to Indian courts and law firms, the unit aims to develop your understanding of how the Indian legal system has developed in its political and cultural contexts.
+The subject introduces students to the basic structure of the Indian legal system, its laws and the legal culture.
+Through seminars and field trips to Indian courts and law firms, the subject aims to develop your understanding of how the Indian legal system has developed in its political and cultural contexts.
 It covers the Indian legal systems at the general level and in relation to specific law, such as contracts, foreign investment law, dispute resolution and procedure.
 Students will compare and reflect on key themes in Indian and Australian law and practice.

 Discipline Law, Not Elsewhere Classified.